 Jennifer Schumacher focuses her practice on executive and equity compensation, qualified retirement plans, and benefit and compensation issues arising in mergers, acquisitions, spin-offs, and other business transactions.

-Ms. Schumacher regularly advises clients on compensation and benefit issues in mergers and acquisitions.
+Jennifer regularly advises clients on compensation and benefit issues in mergers and acquisitions.
 She has assisted large public corporations with all benefit and executive compensation issues arising in connection with the spin-off of certain business segments.
-She has also represented management teams of several large public companies in negotiating continuing employment arrangements and severance arrangements in connection with the acquisition of their companies by other large public companies.
+Jennifer has also represented management teams of several large public companies in negotiating continuing employment arrangements and severance arrangements in connection with the acquisition of their companies by other large public companies.

-Ms. Schumacher regularly assists in the design and implementation of sophisticated executive compensation and deferral programs, equity compensation arrangements, and change in control protections for public, private, and tax-exempt companies of all sizes.
-She assists clients with structuring of severance plans and agreements, both for individuals and in connection with larger reductions in force.
+She regularly assists in the design and implementation of sophisticated executive compensation and deferral programs, equity compensation arrangements, and change in control protections for public, private, and tax-exempt companies of all sizes.
+Jennifer assists clients with structuring of severance plans and agreements, both for individuals and in connection with larger reductions in force.

-Ms. Schumacher was recognized in The Best Lawyers in America® for Employee Benefits (ERISA) Law in 2021 and the 13 years immediately preceding.
-She was named a Georgia "Super Lawyer" in 2018 and the seven years immediately preceding and a Georgia "Rising Star" in 2008 and 2010 for Employee Benefits/ERISA Law by Super Lawyers magazine.
-Ms. Schumacher is AV® rated by Martindale-Hubbell.*
+She was recognized in The Best Lawyers in America® for Employee Benefits (ERISA) Law in 2023 and the 15 years immediately preceding.
+Jennifer was named a Georgia "Super Lawyer" in 2018 and the seven years immediately preceding and a Georgia "Rising Star" in 2008 and 2010 for Employee Benefits/ERISA Law by Super Lawyers magazine.
+She is AV® rated by Martindale-Hubbell.*

 Represented Equifax Inc. in its $1.4 billion acquisition of publicly held TALX corporation for a combination of stock and cash.
 The transaction was structured as a tax-free reorganization with a unique share buy back structure to prevent share dilution.